sapegin/washingcode-book/manuscript/120_Linting.md

 Having multiple configs may also help: for example, add a separate, less strict config for integration tests.

+## Not just for JavaScript

+Linters exist for almost any programming or markup language.
+I have experience with two:

+- [Stylelint](https://stylelint.io): linter for CSS, also supports CSS preprocessors and styled-components.
+- [Textlint](https://textlint.github.io): linter for Markdown and plain text.
+I use it extensively for checking this book and [my blog](https://sapegin.me/blog/).

+T> I created [several plugins for Textlint](https://www.npmjs.com/search?q=maintainer%3Asapegin%20keywords%3Atextlint) to ensure consistent terminology, avoid buzzwords and falses, an so on.

 ## The ideal linting setup (dream)

 Unfortunately, [the ideal linting setup](https://twitter.com/iamsapegin/status/1527553857416462336), as I see it, isn’t possible with the current tools.
 The UX of linters is still very poor and hasn’t improved in the last ten years.
 Mostly, they just vomit a bunch of cryptic error messages without any explanation and leave you to deal with them alone.